Support: Lontara Font and Keyboard

 Which iOS fonts support Lontara characters?

-iOS 10 supports Lontara with the Noto Sans Buginese font. iOS 9 does not support Lontara with any builtin font.
+iOS 10, 11, and 12 support Lontara with the Noto Sans Buginese font. iOS 9 does not support Lontara with any builtin font.
 The Lontara Font and Keyboard app therefore contains a Lontara font named “Makassar”, which can be installed from within the app.
 The Makassar font is an enhanced version of Noto Sans Buginese.

 Which characters are supported by the Makassar font?